DLEEMOJ/security-guidance/docs/voluntary-drug-testing-policy-procedures.md

 The primary method for the sample collection is a hair sample.
 However, in some circumstances other alternative methods, such as a urine sample, may be used for drug testing analysis.
 At each drug test an alternative hair or urine sample is taken to allow for independent re-testing, if required \(for example if a test result is inconclusive or further evidential testing is required\).

 The individual is expected to co-operate fully with any request to provide a sample collection.
-If the initial request cannot be met due to availability issues, such as pre-arranged annual leave commitments, the individual must arrange as soon as possible with the C2SU's drug testing provider, and no later than five working days after the unavailable period, to provide a sample collection for drug testing analysis.
+If the initial request cannot be met due to availability issues, such as pre-arranged annual leave commitments, the individual must arrange as soon as possible with the PSC Operations' drug testing provider, and no later than five working days after the unavailable period, to provide a sample collection for drug testing analysis.

-If, due to a change of circumstances beyond the individual's control, they are unable to attend the scheduled appointment, they must give advanced noticed \(minimum of 24 hours\) and reason\(s\) for non-attendance to C2SU and the drug testing provider.
+If, due to a change of circumstances beyond the individual's control, they are unable to attend the scheduled appointment, they must give advanced noticed \(minimum of 24 hours\) and reason\(s\) for non-attendance to PSC Operations and the drug testing provider.
 The appointment must be rescheduled within seven days of the original appointment date.

-Failure to either provide advanced notice to C2SU and the drug testing provider, or reschedule the original appointment date within the set timeframe, is interpreted as the individual's unilateral withdrawal from the vetting aftercare arrangements, and could lead to withdrawal of the security clearance.
+Failure to either provide advanced notice to PSC Operations and the drug testing provider, or reschedule the original appointment date within the set timeframe, is interpreted as the individual's unilateral withdrawal from the vetting aftercare arrangements, and could lead to withdrawal of the security clearance.

-Failure to co-operate with any part of the drugs testing process, or if C2SU has reason to believe that deliberate attempts by the individual are being made to delay, frustrate, or circumvent the process, is interpreted as the individual's unilateral withdrawal from the national security vetting aftercare arrangements and could lead to the withdrawal of the security clearance.
+Failure to co-operate with any part of the drugs testing process, or if PSC Operations has reason to believe that deliberate attempts by the individual are being made to delay, frustrate, or circumvent the process, is interpreted as the individual's unilateral withdrawal from the national security vetting aftercare arrangements and could lead to the withdrawal of the security clearance.

 ### Raising concerns

-Any concerns about the sample collection process, or about the approved drug testing provider, must be raised with C2SU at once and in any event prior to receiving confirmation of drug testing results.
-C2SU investigates any concerns raised with the approved drug testing provider.
+Any concerns about the sample collection process, or about the approved drug testing provider, must be raised with PSC Operations at once and in any event prior to receiving confirmation of drug testing results.
+PSC Operations investigates any concerns raised with the approved drug testing provider.

 ### Confirmation of test results

-Confirmation of test results is provided in full to the individual, and shared in their entirety with the Cluster 2 Aftercare Security Unit.
+Confirmation of test results is provided in full to the individual, and shared in their entirety with the PSC Operations.

 Any positive trace of illegal drugs is grounds for assessing the individual's suitability to hold security clearance.
-The level of security clearance withdrawn is decided by C2SU on a case-by-case basis.
+The level of security clearance withdrawn is decided by PSC Operations on a case-by-case basis.

-Confirmation of test results, and any subsequent decision making made by C2SU, is held on the individual's vetting file and stored in accordance with C2SU retention periods.
+Confirmation of test results, and any subsequent decision making made by PSC Operations, is held on the individual's vetting file and stored in accordance with PSC Operations retention periods.

 The test results are not be used for any purpose other than deciding on suitability to hold national security vetting.
 Exceptions to this include legal obligations \(for example court order or police warrant\), or the transfer of records to another Vetting Authority as part of clearance confirmation procedures, or where there is an overriding corporate duty of care to the vetting subject.